-Edward R. “Eddie” Tallon was elected to the House in 2010, and has quickly established himself as a respected voice on law enforcement and public safety issues.
-He currently serves on the House Judiciary Committee, and was appointed in 2011 by the Majority Leader to the House Republican Caucus’ Tax Reform Study Committee.
+Edward R. “Eddie” Tallon was elected to the S.C.
+House in 2010, and quickly established himself as a leader in the House Republican Caucus — being appointed Chief Whip in 2014.
+He is a respected voice on law enforcement and public safety issues and currently serves on the House Judiciary Committee.

-Eddie was born to Virginia and Ray Tallon in Baltimore, Maryland in 1944.
+Eddie was born to the late Virginia and Ray Tallon in Baltimore, Maryland in 1944.
 At the time, Eddie’s father was serving in the Army in the South Pacific.

-After the war, the family returned to Florence, where Ray Tallon pursued a career with the Florence County Sheriff’s Department.
+At the end of World War II, the family returned to Florence, where Ray Tallon pursued a career with the Florence County Sheriff’s Department.
 Eddie grew up and graduated from McClenaghan High School in 1962.
-Eddie’s father is deceased, but his mother Virginia still lives in Florence.

 Eddie Tallon’s extensive experience in policies and procedures in both the public and private sectors, as well as his experience in supervision and leadership, make him the right person for the job of representing House District 33.
 Eddie has the experience and the expertise to make things happen for our district.